Pagghiu/SaneCppLibraries/Documentation/Libraries/Strings.md

 UTF8 is useful on Posix platforms and UTF16 is needed because that's the default encoding used by Win32 API.
 All functions interacting with filesystem, for example the ones in [FileSystem](@ref library_file_system) or [FileSystemIterator](@ref library_file_system_iterator), return strings in the operating system native encoding.
-This means that on windows they will be UTF16 strings and on Apple Devices (or Linux in the future) they are UTF8.
+This means that on windows they will be UTF16 strings and on Apple Devices (or Linux) they are UTF8.

 # Roadmap
 We need to understand if we want to allow iterating *grapheme clusters* (perceived end-user 'characters') or advanced